-- Many Members may be socially isolated with family or friend caregivers who are overwhelmed by Member needs and the complexity of the health care system. - Between 20-25% of the D-SNP population 65 years and older has an independent living disability. - Unsettled living conditions may result in anxiety, poor nutrition, or other effects, which can negatively affect Member health. - The D-SNP population may be impacted by cognitive decline due to medication side effects, problems with hormones, delirium, brain damage, substance abuse/withdrawals, and a significantly higher rate of mental illnesses such as anxiety disorders, depression, and psychosis. - Approximately 23% of D-SNP eligible who are age 65 and over suffer from Alzheimer's disease or a related dementia.
+- Many members may be socially isolated with family or friend caregivers who are over-whelmed by member needs and the complexity of the health care system. - Between 20-25% of the D-SNP population 65 years and older has an independent living disability. - Unsettled living conditions may result in anxiety, poor nutrition, or other effects, which can negatively affect member health. - This population is impacted by cognitive decline due to medication side effects, problems with hormones, delirium, brain damage, substance abuse/withdrawals, and a significantly higher rate of mental illnesses such as anxiety disorders, depression, and psychosis. - Approximately 23% of D-SNP eligible who are aged 65 and over suffer from Alzheimer's disease or a related dementia.